BankPoint/CodingSample-react/README.md

 * Make sure that all of your code changes have been committed.
 The program manager will be reviewing your code diffs.
 * From a command prompt in the root of your project run the following to remove all unversioned/unsaved files as well as build artifacts `git clean -fxd`
 * Zip up the entire project directory contents
-* Copy the zip file out to the directory provided in the original email that we sent out to you
+* Copy the zip file out to the dropbox share in the original email that we sent out to you
 * Send an email to us to let us know you've submitted your solution.
-The email address to send to will be in the programming sample invitation email.

-We'll be back in touch with you within a business day or two for next steps.

 Thanks for your help!